syntasso/kratix-docs/docs/events/2022-kcduk/02-writing-a-jenkins-promise.md

 Inside the Dockerfile we already have this `asset.yaml` added, meaning that it can be accessed by the `execute-pipeline.sh` script.
 Lets now update the `execute-pipeline.sh` script to set the desired name.

-Kratix will provide the users resource request (the `xaasCrd` instance) as an input to the `execute-pipeline.sh` script by placing it at `/input/object.yaml`.
+Kratix will provide the user's resource request (the `xaasCrd` instance) as an input to the `execute-pipeline.sh` script by placing it at `/input/object.yaml`.
 The script needs to output the desired resources to `/output/`.

 Update the `execute-pipeline.sh` script to contain the following: